Lazigerbill/sql-worldcup-lesson/_episodes/00-sql-introduction.md

 > What information is contained in each file?
 Specifically, if I had
 > the following research questions:
 >
-> * Does players height affect their performance suring the games?
+> * Does players height affect their performance during the games?
 > * Does the attendance number affect the outcome of the host countrly?
 > * What information can I learn about WorldCup outcomes from 1930, over time?
 >